Financial Aid

 A+ Program

 Under grants made available through the Missouri A+ Schools Program, qualified graduates of participating high schools are eligible for scholarship grants to St. Louis Community College.
-Students must fulfill A+ Program requirements at the high school before applying for grants.
+Students must fulfill the A+ Program requirements at the high school before applying for grants.
 Students should contact high school counselors for eligibility requirements.
 Learn more about the A+ Program on the Financial Aid webpage.